codefellows-seattle-javascript-401d20/06-tcp-server/README.md

   * When a socket emits the `data` event, the data should be logged on the server and the commands below should be implemented

 ##  Documentation
 In your README.md describe the exported values of each module you have defined.
-Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
+Every function description should include it's arity (expected number of parameters), the expected data for each parameter (data-type and limitations), and it's behavior (for both valid and invalid use).
 Feel free to write any additional information in your README.md.

 Also write documention for starting your server and connection using telnet.
 Write documentation for the chat room usage.